raccoons-co/abstract-protobuf-plugin/README.md

 While composing the Java code extension it is important to know where to insert your extra code.
-For this purpose the programmer can use `InsertionPointFactory` class.
-It creates the insertion point details for the specified scope of a given protocol message type: *file name* and *identifier*.
+For this purpose the programmer can use `InsertionPointFactory` class which creates the insertion point details for the specified scope of a given protocol buffer message type: *file name* and *identifier*.

 ``` Java
 final class ExtraMessageInterface extends AbstractCodeGenerator {